easygautam/OpenId-Auth-Kotlin-Coroutine/README.md

-# OpenId-Auth-Kotlin-Coroutine
+# What is it?
-This project is a implementation of the OpenId Auth in Kotlin using coroutine to make result synchronized
+OpenId Auth provides callback feature to get result of any action.
+I done all the results in synchronous way.